edwardkopp/qmk_userspace/README.md

 ## Mac Compatibility

-I don't have dedicated layers for MacOS as I just swap Command and Control.
+I don't have dedicated layers for Mac as I just swap Command and Control in System Settings.

 <img width="440" alt="Screenshot 2024-12-17 at 18 30 56" src="https://github.com/user-attachments/assets/f58469ba-8b38-4704-a6df-9a58a2bcaa14" />